bm-sms/daimon_skycrawlers/README.md

 4. Open new terminal and run crawler/processor

     ```
-    $ daimon-skycrawlers exec crawler   # on new terminal
+    $ daimon_skycrawlers exec crawler   # on new terminal
-    $ daimon-skycrawlers exec processor # on new terminal
+    $ daimon_skycrawlers exec processor # on new terminal
     ```

     NOTE: Execute step 5 as soon as possible.
 Because bin/crawler and